 Preventative care measures aim to reduce the occurrence of disease and mitigate the severity of certain diseases your horse might be exposed to.
 This could prevent scenarios that range from having to call a vet to your place, your horse needing significant time off, or even experiencing a life-threatening illness.

 A preventative care appointment would start with a thorough history of your horse, followed by a comprehensive physical exam.
 The exam involves checking your horse from nose to tail for any subtle abnormalities that could potentially indicate underlying disease.
 The visit might also include a dental examination and collection of feces to check for parasites.
 Discussions around equine endocrine diseases might also be part of the appointment.
-The first one is metabolic syndrome, which can be observed in horses of any age.
-The second is PARS (Pituitary Pars Intermedia Dysfunction), a condition that typically affects older horses and can exhibit significant clinical signs that may worsen over time if the disease is not diagnosed and treated.
-Both of these endocrine diseases are usually tested for using a blood test, and the samples are then sent off to an outside lab.
+The first one is equine metabolic syndrome (EMS), which can be observed in horses of any age.
+The second is PPID (Pituitary Pars Intermedia Dysfunction), a condition that typically affects older horses and can exhibit significant clinical signs that may worsen over time if the disease is not diagnosed and treated.
+Both of these endocrine diseases are usually tested for using a blood test that is sent off to an outside lab.

 To begin with, vaccination is an important measure.
 We'll delve deeper into this shortly, but it's a crucial step to ensure that your horse has a milder reaction to potential diseases they might encounter.
 Next is deworming.
 As I mentioned earlier when discussing fecal collection, we now understand that less is often better for most horses.
 Conducting a fecal exam will help us determine the appropriate deworming regimen and frequency, which could be as infrequent as two times a year.
 Another consideration might be a dental float.
 Depending on the findings from the dental examination and the time since your horse's last dental float, this might be necessary.
 At our clinic, we ensure horses are sedated, and we use power dental floats to make precise adjustments to your horse's teeth.